Taizé PRAYER SERVICEs

 When AND WHERE CAN I EXPERIENCE TAIZE?

-During this time, we are continuing to hold Taizé services in a virtual format via Zoom.
-We invite you to join us each Thursday at 5:30 pm using the meeting code shown below!
+During this time, we are continuing to hold live Taizé services online via Zoom.
+We invite you to join us in contemplative prayer online each Thursday at 5:30 pm using the meeting code shown below!

 However you choose to "attend", we hope that Taizé brings you peace during this time of uncertainty.